Compiled by the Road Trip Alberta team

 Explore the world’s plant life by visiting the Muttart Conservatory which is nestled in the Edmonton river valley and home to 3 glass pyramid biomes: arid, temperate, and tropical.
 Take a guided or self-guided tour to learn and experience more than 700 species of plants.

-From spring through fall, take a ride on the historic High Level Bridge via a heritage Streetcar.
-Official streetcar service in Edmonton ended in 1951, but reopened again over the High Level Bridge in 1979 to celebrate Edmonton’s 75th anniversary.
-Follow it up with a visit to the Streetcar Museum in the Strathcona neighbourhood.
+From spring through fall, take a ride on the historic heritage street car on top of the Edmonton High Level Bridge.
+Official streetcar service in Edmonton ended in 1951, but reopened again over the bridge in 1979 to celebrate Edmonton’s 75th anniversary.
+Follow it up with a visit to the Streetcar Museum in the nearby Strathcona neighbourhood.

 Best Things to do in Calgary